PLEASE CONTACT INFO@VERUSPETFOODS.COM SHOULD YOU

 This is one of the most commonly asked questions.
 For the most part, popular consumable products in the US are largely driven by advertising dollars.
-In the pet food industry, there is such a wide diversity of ingredients ranging from dead, dying and diseased animals to human grade foods.
+In the pet food industry, there is such a wide diversity of ingredients ranging from dead, dying and diseased animals to food fit for human consumption.
 The cost of these obviously varies as well.
 Because they are all approved pet food ingredients, the government does not allow pet food companies to distinguish between qualities of ingredients on our bags.
 Pet food companies that spend money on TV, radio, and magazine advertising most likely are purchasing lower quality ingredients.

 Where is VéRUS pet foods manufactured?

 VéRUS is manufactured in EU certified facilities.
 Our dry food is manufactured in upstate New York while our canned formulas are made in South Dakota (blue labels) and New Zealand (green and cat faced labels).
 EU (European Union) certification is a certification developed by the US Department of Agriculture's Animal and Plant Health Inspection Service (APHIS).
 It was created in response to the Bovine Spongiform Encephalopathy (BSE) crisis, and is part of an international strategy to eradicate food- borne epidemics.
 EU certification requires that all animal products used in pet food be derived from animals declared fit for human consumption.
 This provides VéRUS pet owners a level of guarantee that no fallen animals or 4D meats are used in the production of our products.